DaftDiego/Feed-Reader-Testing/Feed Reader Testing/README.md

 Per the project's specifications, I completed the test suite.

 Most of the new features can be found in the 'feedreader.js' file.
-I also edited 'app.js' file for a few of the tests to work.

 # Instructions